alexander-tritt-monash/spinsim/docs/source/about.architecture.rst

 with :math:`\mathrm{D}t` the time step of the time series.

 Also importantly, while each of the :math:`\psi_k` must be evaluated sequentially, the value of the :math:`U_k` is independent of the value of any :math:`\psi_{k_0}`, or any other :math:`U_{k_0}`.
-This means that the time evolution operators :math:`U_k` can all be calculated in parallel.
-This allows :mod:`spinsim` to use GPU parallelisation on the level of time sample points, so a speed up is achieved even if a single simulation is run.
+This means that the time evolution operators :math:`U_k` can all be calculated in parallel, and it allows :mod:`spinsim` to use GPU parallelisation on the level of time sample points, so a speed up is achieved even if just a single simulation is run.

 Rotating frame
 ..............